Port Hope funeral home records

 Ross Funeral Chapel and Allison Funeral Home

-Researchers of Port Hope ancestors are fortunate in that the owners of both funeral homes have extensive records which they are willing to share.
-As we have access to the Port Hope cemetery records (CemSearch) on our computer, you might want to check with us before contacting the funeral home.
+Researchers are fortunate in that the owners of both funeral homes have extensive records which they are willing to share.
+Before contacting them, you might want to check CemSearch for information.

 The Ross Funeral Chapel is one of the oldest surviving establishments in Canada, if not North America, to be situated in its original buildings.
-In fact, this firm has been providing its services to the people of Port Hope and surrounding area since prior to the Confederation of our country.
-The property was originally granted to Jonathon Walton and Elias Smith from King George III on 26 August 26th 1797.
-The land descended to various owners until it passed into the hands of the founder of the firm, James Trevethan George and his son, Alfred, in 1892.
+This firm has been providing its services to the people of Port Hope and surrounding area since prior to the Confederation of our country.
+The property was originally granted to Jonathon Walton and Elias Smith on 26 August 1797.
+Ownership descended to various owners until it passed into the hands of the founder of the firm, James Trevethan George and his son, Alfred, in 1892.
 In 1837, Alfred sold it to James T. (Bev) George, who, in turn, sold it to Wilfred Cosgrove George in 1952.
 In 1978, Craig Ross took over the business.
+The business is now in the hands of his son, Jamieson.

 The Ross records date from 1868, four years after the year of establishment, and generally provide the full name of the deceased and dates of death and burial.
-When e-mailing for information, Craig asks that you be as specific as possible, supplying full name and approximate dates if possible.
+When e-mailing for information, be as specific as possible, supplying full name and approximate dates.
 Please do not make a general request for all records of a specific surname.

 If the information you're requesting involves someone who died within the last eighty-five years, further information other than name, date and interment location, if available, will only be released to those of direct family relationship.

-At the turn of the century, Walker's Funeral Home was located on Ontario Street next to the Ganaraska Hotel.
-As was common at the time, they also sold furniture.
+In the early 1900s, Walker's Funeral Home was located on Ontario Street, next to the Ganaraska Hotel.
+As was common at the time, the firm also sold furniture.

 Working as a salesman of funeral supplies, Don observed that while in most communities funeral homes were employed along the lines of Catholic/Protestant or English/French, Port Hope was unique in that Jex & Smith was used by Tory supporters, while Ross was preferred by Liberals!

 Allison's records date from 1917.
-Scott, one of Don's sons continuing the family business, is pleased to answer inquiries from family members and descendants.
-Again, please do not make a general request for all records of a specific surname.
+Scott, one of Don's sons continuing the family business, will answer inquiries from family members and descendants, but please do not make a general request for all records of a specific surname.

 Peter and Barbara Bolton - Port Hope, Ontario